netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ifindex_sensor_rename_ifindex=10032
 ```

-In this case, any flows through interface 10032 (src_ifindex = 10032 OR dst_ifindex = 10032) will have the sensor name (sensor_id in ElasticSearch) changed from "IU Sflow" to "IU Bloomington Sflow".
+In this case, any flows from the "IU Sflow" sensor that come through interface 10032 (src_ifindex = 10032 OR dst_ifindex = 10032) will have the sensor name (sensor_id in ElasticSearch) changed from "IU Sflow" to "IU Bloomington Sflow".
 Currently, only one such rename can be configured in Docker.

 :::note
 Please notify the devs at IU in advance, if you need to modify a sensor name, because the regexes used for determining sensor_group and sensor_type may have to be updated.